yinmayuetang/yinmayuetang.github.io/index.md

 Here is **Yinmayue(Zoe) Tang**.

-I am an incoming PhD student majoring in **Counseling Psychology** at the University of Iowa.
+I am an upcoming PhD student majoring in **Counseling Psychology** at the University of Iowa.
 Currently, I am working as a psychotherapist in a public general hospital in China, responsible for individual and group therapy for patients with psychological disorders.

-Details please refer to [my CV](https://yinmayuetang.github.io/file/CV-TANGYinmayue.pdf).
+For details, please refer to [my CV](https://yinmayuetang.github.io/file/CV-TANGYinmayue.pdf).

 <br>